Buffalo Creek Park

-Nestled along Buffalo Creek in northeastern Linn County, rolling wooded knolls of oak and hickory combine with the open meadows adjacent to the stream valley to provide habitat for a unique variety of flora and fauna.
+Buffalo Creek Park is located in northeast Linn County, just west of Coggon on County Road D62.
+Nestled along Buffalo Creek, rolling wooded knolls of oak and hickory combine with the open meadows adjacent to the stream valley to provide habitat for a unique variety of flora and fauna.
 Wild turkey, deer, nesting Canada geese, beaver and fox are but a few of the species of wildlife that inhabit the park.
 Among many other wildflowers, one of the largest populations of blue belles in the area can be found in this 128-acre park.

 Buffalo Creek Park was the first park developed in Linn County, with most of the development completed by 1962.
-The first low-head dam in Iowa installed for recreational pursuits, was constructed in 1964-65 on the Buffalo Creek to create a water impoundment.
-The backwaters and dam structure still provide fishing opportunities for the avid angler (NOTE: There is no boat access to this portion of the Buffalo Creek).
 The park is managed for multi-use recreation and offers facilities for camping, picnicking, fishing, hiking, nature study and much more.

 There is a short, 1.2 mile trail in the north end of Buffalo Creek Park.
 It is a completely level trail terrain with gravel surfacing.
 The trail brushes along the Buffalo Creek in a few locations and passes through numerous wetlands.
 This area of the park is designated as a "Dog Training Area", and is exempt from the requirement of having your pet(s) on a leash.
 Another significant point of interest along this trail is one of the largest natural collections of blue belle wildflowers in the region - be sure to plan you hike in late April or early May to catch the under story of the woods in full bloom.